Krakenuspa/RayCode-Bot/README.md

   <dt>/decode</dt><dd>Decodes a message from ALL: discord morse, twitch morse, and regular morse</dd>
 </dl>
 <h3>4 Admin-Level Commands</h3>
-<p>NOTE: The change commmands have two variables except the new symbol, twitch and discord, only those alphabets set to True will be updated</p>
+<p>NOTE: The change commmands have two variables except the new symbol, twitch and discord, only those alphabets set to True will be updated.
+The new symbols can't include a space.</p>
-<p>WARNING: The new symbols can't include a space, cause of the space being the separator between the symbols themselves.
-The bot will stop you from doing so but still, heads up.</p>
+<p>WARNING: Make sure to restrict this bot's change cmds otherwise anyone on your server could mess with those.</p>
 <dl>
   <dt>/change_dot_text</dt><dd>Changes text for DOT in selected alphabets</dd>
   <dt>/change_dash_text</dt><dd>Changes text for DASH in selected alphabets</dd>